-“That night, using his skills, the thief crept unseen into the enemy’s camp.
-He left a dagger in the sleeping general’s tent and crept away.
-Next morning the general was astonished to find the dagger there.
+“That night, using his skills, the thief crept unseen into the enemy camp.
+Then he left a dagger in the sleeping general’s tent and crept away.
+The next morning the general was astonished to find the dagger there.
 Scared and angry, he told his men to double the guard.

-“On the second night, the thief again crept between the enemy sentries and left another dagger, this time on the sleeping general’s pillow.
+“On the second night, the thief again crept between the enemy sentries and left another dagger, this time in the sleeping general’s bed.

-“The next morning the enemy general gathered his troops and left.
-Because he knew that if he stayed another night the dagger would be left in him.”
+“The next morning the enemy general gathered his troops and left, for he knew that if he stayed another night the dagger would be left in him.”

-When the situation changes, behaviours that used to be considered ‘bad’ can easily become ‘good’, and vice versa.
+When the situation changes, behaviours that used to be considered ‘bad’ can easily become ‘good’.
+The opposite is also true.

-This means that when so much in our world is changing all at once, all value judgments become potentially unreliable:
+And when so much in our world is changing this means that all value judgments become potentially unreliable:

-- a country you thought you could rely on as an ally might suddenly start behaving strangely
+- A country that you thought you could rely on as a strong ally might suddenly start behaving strangely

-When we make value judgments we become complacent.
-We become locked-in to our ideas about the way the world used to work.
-And in a time of change, this might no longer hold true.
+Whenever we make a value judgment we are being lazy: we are locking ourselves into our ideas about the way the world used to work.
+And in a time of change, this prevents us from opening up new possibilities.

-By learning to spot our value judgments, we reduce our risks and make ourselves more likely to achieve the outcomes we want.
+Seeing past our value judgments reduces our risks and makes us more likely to achieve the outcomes we want.
 It also brings us a step closer to becoming antifragile.

-Have you ever made a value judgment about a person — a customer, a manager, a subordinate, or even yourself?
-Did that hinder you from getting the results you wanted?
+Have you ever made a value judgment about a person — a customer, a colleague, a politician, or even yourself — in a way that stopped you getting the results you wanted?
+Are you currently judging someone as ‘bad’ in a way that prevents you from seeing the contribution they might make?
 Are you currently judging someone as ‘good’ in a way that prevents you from seeing the risks they represent?
-Or are you labelling a person as ‘bad’ in a way that prevents you from seeing the risks they represent?
 What possibilities would emerge if you let go of your value judgments and preconceptions?

 You can sign up to daily posts here.